CPSC-1012/Spring-2024-Assignments/Assignment-03/README.md

 - **void SaveWeeklyFile(string[] names, double[] wages, double[] hours, string filename, int countOfEntries)** --> writes the associative array data to a weekly file (filename) in the correct format [difficulty 2]
 - **void DisplayWeeklyHours(string[] names, double[] wages, double[] hours, int countOfEntries)** --> displays the current entered/loaded employee entries in a formatted table (i.e. ensure that proper columns and alignment are used). __You must use a for loop to loop through the arrays and produce the display__ [difficulty 2]
 - **void EditWeeklyEntries(string[] names, double[] hours, int countOfEntries)** --> allows the user to view all current weekly entries and choose one to edit the employee weekly hours (i.e. overwrite hours).
-An employee may only work up to 75 hours per week.  [difficulty 3]
+An employee may only work up to 75 hours per week.
+Valid entered hours are from 0 to 75.
+Allow 0 because you may have to correct hours for an employee that you accidently entered time for but should not have, thus it is a correction to an entry.  [difficulty 3]
 - **void EmployeePaySlips(string[] names, double[] wages, double[] hours, int countOfEntries)** --> allows the user to view all current weekly pay slip data for the employees.
 Goss Wage is straight time for the first 37.5 hours per week then 1.5 * straight time for any hours over 37.5.
-Tax rate is according to the following table. [difficulty 3]
+Tax rate is according to the following table. (i.e. ensure that proper columns and alignment are used) [difficulty 3]

 | Gross Wage ($) | Tax rate (%) |
 | -------------- | ------------ |